-Mr. Bogren is a member of the Kalamazoo County and American bar associations, as well as the Public Corporation Section of the State Bar of Michigan.
-He is also a member of the International Municipal Lawyers Association, the Association of Governmental Risk Pools and the DRI - The Voice of the Defense Bar.
+Mr. Bogren is a member of the American Bar Association, the Civil Rights Section of the Federal Bar Association and the Public Corporation Section of the State Bar of Michigan.
+In addition, he is a member of DRI - The Voice of the Defense Bar.

 Representative Client Work